enghamza-AI/RelicAlert/README.md

 ├── data/
 │   ├── generate_data.py      ← generates the synthetic dataset
 │   └── alarm_logs.csv        ← the dataset (created after you run the script)
-├── build_notebook.py         ← internal script that built the notebook (no need to run) └── relic_alert.ipynb         ← 🎯 the main notebook — open and work through this
+├── build_notebook.py  SKIPPED       ← internal script that built the notebook (no need to run) └── relic_alert.ipynb RENAME - training.py        ← 🎯 the main notebook — open and work through this
 ```

 ---